lerina/lerina.github.io/html/code/rust-wasm/index.md

 [trunkrs.dev](https://trunkrs.dev/){target="_blank"} is getting traction in the Rust community but its a much more ambitious tool and beyond our needs here.

-### Converting examples
+### Formula for Converting examples

 #### Seven steps to hello world

 1. Set up your file structure
-2. Edit Cargo.toml: Set the crate-type and add wasm-bindgen as a dependency.
+2. Edit Cargo.toml: Set the *crate-type* and add wasm-bindgen as a dependency.
 3. Get the lib.rs code for hello_world
 4. Specify type module in index.html
 5. import with file extension included and Wrap the code in async/await index.js